Velocidex/velociraptor-docs/content/knowledge_base/tips/identifier_with_space.md

+---
-# In VQL, can I SELECT a column with special characters in its name?
+title: In VQL, can I SELECT a column with special characters in its name?
+---

 Sometimes a VQL query will emit a column name with special characters in its name, such as a dot, space or other special characters.